muratcangencturk/prompter/README.md

 ### Versioning

 The `manifest.json` file includes a `version` field that increments on each build so deployments always serve the newest assets.
+Running `npm run build` also updates `sw.js` and appends the version to JavaScript and CSS references in all HTML files.
+This ensures browsers fetch the latest files and old caches are purged.

 ## Customization